-After you've completed FYIvy, assessment you need to be sure that you meet with an academic advisor.
+After you've completed FYIvy and assessment, you need to be sure that you meet with an academic advisor.
 We encourage you to meet with an advisor early so you'll have first pick of the classes you want.

 All new students will meet with an academic advisor before registering for classes.
 An advisor will help you determine which courses to take to earn the degree or certificate of your choice, and if your goal is to transfer to a four year college or university, our advisors will help you with that too.

-- Degree Seeking Students - Click on your region's drop-down at the bottom of this page for more information on meeting with an advisor at your campus.
+Click on your campus dropdown at the bottom of this page for more information on meeting with an advisor at your campus.

 Resources for Current Students: